openjdk/shenandoah-visualizer/README.md

 # Shenandoah Visualizer

-Shenandoah Visualizer is the low-level tool to visualize the internal state of [Shenandoah GC](https://wiki.openjdk.java.net/display/Shenandoah).
+Shenandoah Visualizer is a low-level tool to visualize the internal state of [Shenandoah GC](https://wiki.openjdk.java.net/display/Shenandoah).
 It relies on jvmstat interface to pull the data from the live JVM.